 SIWI’s Shared Waters Partnership programme focusses on strengthening cooperation among actors facing challenges on water issues.
 A main goal of the programme is to improve communication on current and upcoming challenges related to water, climate change and water security.
 This includes safeguarding confidence in safe water, a topic that has been subject to disinformation and targeted by information influencing activities.

-– Resilient and strategic communication is one key to handle information influence activities affecting water issues, Robin continues.
-We have just delivered a two day workshop creating an opportunity for delegates from local authorities in a SIWI program to discuss and learn how to communicate strategically when facing such activities.
+“Resilient and strategic communication is a key element in handling information influencing activities affecting water issues”, Robin continues.
+“We have just delivered a two day workshop creating an opportunity for delegates from local authorities in a SIWI program to discuss and learn how to communicate strategically when facing such activities”.

-– This is very rewarding work and it has given a deepened both international and humanitarian perspective on the complex issue of access to safe water.
-It also allows me and my colleague an opportunity to live our core values and to contribute to a safer society together with our clients, says Linda.
+“This is very rewarding work and it has given a deepened international and humanitarian perspective on the complex issue of access to safe water.
+It also allows me and my colleagues an opportunity to live our core values and to contribute to a safer society together with our clients”, says Linda.